Rethinking Quantum Repeaters: Balancing Scalability, Feasibility, and Interoperability: Results

 The most notable aspect of this simulation is the relationship between the costs for the two schemes that use encoded repeaters.
-From previous results, the PEG strategy consistently achieves larger secret key rates, but as we alluded to earlier, this could be at the cost of using more resources. \Cref{fig:cost_v_dist} sheds some light into this issue.
-In fact, our sequential scheme seems to very slightly outperform PEG-ED at some intermediate distances.
-In particular, the normalized cost of SEG-ED using stage 2 hardware is smaller than that of PEG-ED when \(\totaldist\) is between 500~km and 1000~km.
-The advantage becomes larger, and over a wider range of distances, when stage 3 hardware is considered.
+From previous results, the PEG strategy consistently achieves larger secret key rates, but as we alluded to earlier, this could be at the cost of using more resources, especially because SEG-ED will benefit from early release of resources upon detection of an error. {\Cref{fig:cost_v_dist} sheds some light into this issue, showing that the difference between SEG-ED and PEG-ED is now significantly smaller than that observed in \cref{fig:skr_v_dist}.
+In fact, the cost of SEG-ED, when considering stage 2 hardware, is comparable to that of PEG-ED for several hundreds of kilometers, and at $L=1000$~km it is roughly twice as much.
+In stage 3, they trail each other for much longer distances and the ratio between the costs remain below two up to 5000~km of total distance.